spring-cloud/spring-cloud-kubernetes/readme.md

         max:16
 ```

+Notes:
+- To access ConfigMaps on OpenShift the service account needs at least view permissions i.e.:

+    ```oc policy add-role-to-user view system:serviceaccount:$(oc project -q):default -n $(oc project -q)```

 #### Secrets PropertySource

 Kubernetes has the notion of [Secrets](http://kubernetes.io/docs/user-guide/secrets/) for storing sensitive data such as password, OAuth tokens, etc. This project provides integration with `Secrets` to make secrets accessible by spring boot.

-The `Secrets` `PropertySource` when enabled will lookup Kubernetes for `Secrets` named after the application (see `spring.application.name`) or matching some labels.
+The `Secrets` `PropertySource` when enabled will lookup Kubernetes for `Secrets` from the following sources:
+- named after the application (see `spring.application.name`)
+- matching some labels
+- reading recursively from secrets mounts

 If the secrets are found theirs data is made available to the application.

 Example: